jow-/ucode/README.md

-For example the template `Hello world, {{ getenv("USER") }}!` would result in the output "Hello world, user!" where `user` would correspond to the name of the current user executing the utpl interpreter.
+For example the template `Hello world, {{ getenv("USER") }}!` would result in the output "Hello world, user!" where `user` would correspond to the name of the current user executing the ucode interpreter.

 ### 3. COMMENT BLOCKS